 That being said, with a well-designed SEO campaign created by a Digital Growth agency, it can truly be described as ‘the gift that keeps on giving’.

 The rate at which you improve your rankings and volume of qualified traffic you generate, depends on a number of factors:

 Does Google recognise and trust your website?
 Has your website been designed with a ‘search-friendly’ user experience?
 Are there any broken links?
 Is the content relevant?
 And the level of competition for target keywords and products in your industry — among other things.

-This is where an SEO Growth strategist takes all this information and reviews up to 400 variables in an SEO audit to get a clear understanding of where your competition is currently placing, and how long it can be expected to improve these positions.
+This is where an SEO expert takes all this information and reviews up to 400 variables in an SEO audit to get a clear understanding of where your competition is currently placing, and how long it can be expected to improve these positions.

-It can take months to generate traffic in competitive spaces, however we find many established businesses have ignored ‘low-hanging fruit’, which can be highly profitable in a shorter period of time.
+It can take months to generate traffic in competitive spaces, however we find many established businesses have often ignored ‘low-hanging fruit’, which can be highly profitable in a shorter period of time.

 Taking advantage of these situations is where you can win qualified traffic above your competitors almost immediately and right from under their noses.